QubesOS/qubes-doc/security/qubes-firewall.md

 in that VM's directory in dom0:

     /var/lib/qubes/appvms/<vm-name>/firewall.xml

+Please note that there is a 3kb limit to the size of the iptables script.
+This equates to somewhere between 35 and 39 rules.
+If this limit is exceeded then the qube will not start.

+It is possible to work around this limit by enforcing the rules on the qube itself by putting appropriate rules in /rw/config.
+See [below](#where_to_put_firewall_rules).
+In complex cases it might be appropriate to load a ruleset using iptables-restore called from /rw/config/rc.local

 Reconnecting VMs after a NetVM reboot
 ----------------------------------------

-Normally Qubes doesn't let the user to stop a NetVM if there are other VMs running which use it as their own NetVM.
-But in case the NetVM stops for whatever reason (e.g. it crashes, or the user forces its shutdown via qvm-kill via terminal in Dom0), then there is an easy way to restore the connection to the netvm by issuing:
+Normally Qubes doesn't let the user stop a NetVM if there are other qubes running which use it as their own NetVM.
+But in case the NetVM stops for whatever reason (e.g. it crashes, or the user forces its shutdown via qvm-kill via terminal in Dom0), then there is an easy way to restore the connection to the NetVM by issuing:

 ` qvm-prefs <vm> -s netvm <netvm> `

-Normally VMs do not connect directly to the actual NetVM which has networking devices, but rather to the default FirewallVM first, and in most cases it would be the NetVM that would crash, e.g. in response to S3 sleep/restore or other issues with WiFi drivers.
-In that case it is necessary to just issue the above command once, for the FirewallVM (this assumes default VM-naming used by the default Qubes installation):
+Normally qubes do not connect directly to the actual NetVM which has networking devices, but rather to the default sys-firewall first, and in most cases it would be the NetVM that will crash, e.g. in response to S3 sleep/restore or other issues with WiFi drivers.
+In that case it is only necessary to issue the above command once, for the sys-firewall (this assumes default VM-naming used by the default Qubes installation):

-` qvm-prefs firewallvm -s netvm netvm `
+` qvm-prefs sys-firewall -s netvm netvm `

-Enabling networking between two VMs
+Enabling networking between two qubes
 --------------------------------------

-Normally any networking traffic between VMs is prohibited for security reasons.
+Normally any networking traffic between qubes is prohibited for security reasons.
-However, in special situations, one might want to selectively allow specific VMs to be able to establish networking connectivity between each other.
-For example, this might come useful in some development work, when one wants to test networking code, or to allow file exchange between HVM domains (which do not have Qubes tools installed) via SMB/scp/NFS protocols.
+However, in special situations, one might want to selectively allow specific qubes to establish networking connectivity between each other.
+For example, this might be useful in some development work, when one wants to test networking code, or to allow file exchange between HVM domains (which do not have Qubes tools installed) via SMB/scp/NFS protocols.

-In order to allow networking between VM A and B follow those steps:
+In order to allow networking between qubes A and B follow these steps:

 * Make sure both A and B are connected to the same firewall vm (by default all VMs use the same firewall VM).
-* Note the Qubes IP addresses assigned to both VMs.
-This can be done using the `qvm-ls -n` command, or via the Qubes Manager preferences pane for each VM.
+* Note the Qubes IP addresses assigned to both qubes.
+This can be done using the `qvm-ls -n` command, or via the Qubes Manager preferences pane for each qube.
-* Start both VMs, and also open a terminal in the firewall VM
+* Start both qubes, and also open a terminal in the firewall VM
 * In the firewall VM's terminal enter the following iptables rule:

 ~~~
 sudo iptables -I FORWARD 2 -s <IP address of A> -d <IP address of B> -j ACCEPT
 ~~~

-* In VM B's terminal enter the following iptables rule:
+* In qube B's terminal enter the following iptables rule:

 ~~~
 sudo iptables -I INPUT -s <IP address of A> -j ACCEPT
 ~~~

-* Now you should be able to reach the VM B from A -- test it using e.g. ping issued from VM A. Note however, that this doesn't allow you to reach A from B -- for this you would need two more rules, with A and B swapped.
+* Now you should be able to reach B from A -- test it using e.g. ping issued from A. Note however, that this doesn't allow you to reach A from B -- for this you would need two more rules, with A and B swapped.
-* If everything works as expected, then the above iptables rules should be written into firewall VM's `qubes-firewall-user-script` script which is run on every firewall update, and A and B's `rc.local` script which is run when the vm is launched.
-The `qubes-firewall-user-script` is necessary because Qubes orders every firewall VM to update all the rules whenever new VM is started in the system.
+* If everything works as expected, then the above iptables rules should be written into firewallVM's `qubes-firewall-user-script` script which is run on every firewall update, and A and B's `rc.local` script which is run when the qube is launched.
+The `qubes-firewall-user-script` is necessary because Qubes orders every firewallVM to update all the rules whenever a new connected qube is started.
 If we didn't enter our rules into this "hook" script, then shortly our custom rules would disappear and inter-VM networking would stop working.
-  Here's an example how to update the script (note that, by default, there is no script file present, so we likely will be creating it, unless we had some other custom rules defines earlier in this firewallvm):
+  Here's an example how to update the script (note that, by default, there is no script file present, so we will probably be creating it, unless we had some other custom rules defined earlier in this firewallVM):

 ~~~
 [user@sys-firewall ~]$ sudo bash